 1. It’s never too early to talk to your kids about drug use, especially the dangers of Fentanyl.

-Most importantly, you can have the conversation about making healthy decisions to ease into the heavy discussion of drug abuse.
+Most importantly, you can have a conversation about making healthy decisions to ease into the heavy discussion of drug abuse.
 The younger they are, the longer they will hear about the danger of drugs and alcohol.
-Also, talk about things like exercise, healthy eating and investing in hobbies to keep them away from falling into the wrong things as they grow older.
-It is essential to be honest with them with the information that you have, especially when it comes to the dangers of fentanyl.
+Also, talk about things like exercise, healthy eating, and investing in hobbies to keep them away from falling into the wrong things as they grow older.
+It is essential, to be honest with them with the information that you have, especially when it comes to the dangers of fentanyl.

 Opening the door to the drug abuse conversation earlier in life, lets your kids know that it’s okay to talk about this stigmatized topic.
 It also helps them understand it is okay to ask questions about these things, it keeps the communication open and honest when talking about drug use with your kids.

 2. Tell your kids that all drugs are potentially dangerous, and many of them can contain Fentanyl.

 When we only talk to our kids about the dangers of fentanyl and other opioids it can seem like other illicit drugs are okay to use; that’s not the case.
 The myth that only some street drugs are dangerous isn’t true.
 With fentanyl now showing up in other street drugs and causing overdoses, it is important to point out that all drugs can have life-ending consequences.

 3. Make sure they never use alone and don’t mix drugs; Fentanyl can be deadly in trace amounts.